1. The information we collect

 His field of expertise is hydraulics and hydrological models, topics in which he has numerous publications.
 Stefano is also internationally renowned for his work on debris flows, urban water flood systems and flood prevention, management and recovery.

-He is an Adjunct Professor at the Wessex Institute, where he teaches seminars and short courses.
-Stefano has organised several WIT International Conferences and is Associate Editor of two Journals published by WIT Press.
+He is an Adjunct Professor at the Wessex Institute, has organised several WIT International Conferences and is Associate Editor of two Journals published by WIT Press.

 Giorgio Passerini is Associate Professor at the Dipartimento di Ingegneria Industriale e Scienze Matematiche at the Universita Politecnica delle Marche in Ancona, Italy.
 His research team has focused on the following three areas: air pollution assessment and remediation; the evaluation of airborne pollutants due to the treatment of organic fraction of municipal solid waste; Smart Cities and management and optimisation of municipalities with special attention to energy consumption.
-He has been associated with many training, research and publishing activities at WIT.
+He represents WIT at many of our conferences, and has been associated with many training, research and publishing activities at WIT.

 George Pinder is Professor of Civil and Environmental Engineering at the University of Vermont in Burlington.